rieckhof/dancinglinks/README.md

 * The file must be on the same folder where you are calling the binary
 * The solver can solve puzzles from a any size as long as it has the same amount of rows and columns.
 I have only tested until 9x9 but in theory it could be higher.
+* The solution will be output to console